countertops Articles

 5 Reasons Quartz Countertops Are Right For Your Kitchen

-If you are design-savvy and are looking to add an upgraded feel to your kitchen, you should strongly consider Quartz for your kitchen countertops.
-Quartz counters add a striking visual appeal and durability to your kitchen surfaces.
-Due to its near infinite design options, quartz has become the most popular alternative to natural stones such as Granite and Marble for countertop material
+If you are design-savvy and are looking to add an upgraded feel to your kitchen, you should strongly consider quartz for your kitchen countertops.
+Quartz countertops add a striking visual appeal and durability to your kitchen surfaces.
+Due to its near infinite design options, quartz has become the most popular alternative to natural stones such as granite and marble for countertop materials.

 1. (The Obvious) They Are Very Trendy

-Since Quartz countertop manufacturers are constantly innovating new sophisticated patterns and colors, Quartz offers many style options that fit all kitchen design types.
-You will find a material to match your style; from farmhouse to traditional, modern to rustic, any style is covered.
-When you travel down the Quartz color options, there are dark colors to pair nicely with White/light cabinets and White/light Quartz countertops that match well with dark cabinets.
-Are you looking for a style that possesses more cohesion through the surface?
-You will love the colors of the consistent patterns Quartz can offer your kitchen countertops.
+Since quartz countertop manufacturers are constantly innovating new sophisticated patterns and colors, quartz offers many style options that fit all kitchen design types.
+You will find a countertop to match your style; from farmhouse to traditional, modern to rustic, any style is covered.
+When you travel down the quartz color options, there are dark colors to pair nicely with light cabinets and light quartz countertops that match well with dark cabinets.
+Are you looking for a countertop that has an even design?
+You will love the colors of the consistent patterns quartz can offer your kitchen countertops.

-The consistent nature that manufacturers can give to Quartz will allow your entire surface to have even patterning throughout your space.
+The consistent pattern that manufacturers can give to quartz countertops will allow your entire surface to have even patterning throughout your space.
 This is a great option if you want to avoid the unwanted inconsistencies that can be found in natural granite and marble.
-We believe the “natural occurrences” in Granite and Marble are beautiful, however, we understand this does not fit all desired motifs.
-A predictable pattern is great because you can match up seams.
-The ability to hide seams gives your surfaces a great pattern and color flow throughout the space.
+We believe the “natural occurrences” in granite and marble are beautiful, however, we understand this does not fit all homeowner's preferences.
+A predictable pattern is nice because you can match up seams.
+The ability to hide seams gives your surfaces an even flow throughout the space.

 2. Easy Maintenance

-Now lets talk about functionality.
+Now let's talk about functionality.
 We know that visual aesthetics and the cost are important, but the functionality and low-maintenance will pay for itself in the long term.
-Since Quartz countertops are among the most durable surfaces and are hermetically sealed during manufacturing, an easy-to-maintain countertop material is readily available.
-Quartz countertops rarely chip, heat and stain resistant, and nearly impossible to scratch.
+Quartz countertops are among the most durable surfaces available.
+They are sealed during manufacturing so there is no need for any additional future sealing.
+Quartz countertops rarely chip, are heat and stain resistant, and are difficult to scratch.
 These characteristics make for the perfect kitchen countertop surface.
-As we mentioned above, since Quartz is hermetically sealed during the manufacturing process, there is no need to continually seal your countertops.
-One thing to note, we do recommend to use a natural stone cleaner when you clean your kitchen counters.

 3. The Manufacturing of Quartz is Eco-Friendly